2007-2017 Mercedes-Benz/Dodge/Freightliner Sprinter

-Radio Delete models: Some ex-fleet use Sprinters don't have a radio at all.
+Radio Delete models: Some fleet model Sprinters don't have a radio at all.
 You can still install a new receiver in these "radio delete" vans, and you'll get to the cavity in pretty much the same way you would in a radio-equipped van.
 All the factory harnesses you'll need to use are in the dash, and the discounted kit and wiring harness adapter will work.
-This installation is not covered in the Crutchfield MasterSheet, but if you have questions, remember that your Crutchfield purchase also comes with free tech support for the life of your gear.
-Speaker installation is also totally do-able because the wiring's there.
-Those instructions are the same as those discussed below and completely detailed in your MasterSheet.
+This installation is not specifically covered in the MasterSheet, but if you have questions, remember that your Crutchfield purchase also comes with free tech support for the life of your gear.
+Speaker installation is also totally do-able because that wiring is present.
+Those instructions are the same as those discussed below and they are detailed in your MasterSheet.

 Tools needed: Panel tool, Torx T-25 driver